15 Christmas things to do in New York City

 • Serendipity III: A café that Andy Warhol used to frequent to exhibit some of his works and where today you can taste the Frozen Hot Chocolate, the house speciality.
 It is on the Upper East Side, near the Roosevelt Island cable car.

-• The Chocolate Room: Located in Brooklyn, this café is entirely dedicated to chocolate.
+• The Chocolate Room: Located in Brooklyn, which you can easily reach with the bus tour, this is a café entirely dedicated to chocolate.
 I recommend ordering the classic hot chocolate with a spicy twist and accompanying it with a slice of cake.

-• Little Spain Market: If you fancy trying a cup of Spanish-style chocolate (a little thicker than the rest) along with some delicious churros, I recommend you go to this market located in the trendy Hudson Yards neighbourhood.
+• Little Spain Market: If you fancy a cup of Spanish-style chocolate (a little thicker than the rest) along with some delicious churros, I recommend going to this market located in the trendy Hudson Yards neighbourhood, where you can enjoy a tour of Hudson Yards and The High Line in New York.

 Washington Square| ©Kevin Bedell